jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Labels Used by Triagers
 ^^^^^^^^^^^^^^^^^^^^^^^

-A bot applies the ``status: Needs Triage`` label to all new bugs and enhancement requests as they are filed.
+All new bugs and enhancement requests have the ``status: Needs Triage`` label.

 On a regular basis, Jupyter contributors (triage reviewers or triagers) review JupyterLab issues tagged